 The Group continued to provide services through its wholly owned subsidiary Astroservice LLC.
-The provided services were primarily focused on serving intra-group operational needs in wells re-entry/ repairs and stimulation operations, well surveys and field on-site activities.
+The provided services were primarily focused on serving intra-group operational needs in wells' re-entry/repairs and stimulation operations, well surveys and field on-site activities.
 In the context of the prevailing situation in Ukraine, the services segment was dedicated totally to supporting the Group's production activities.
-Starting from 2022, production entities activities and service entity activities will be presented solely as Exploration and Production segment result.